 - See if you feel that the muscular sensation of turning is generated from the back of the neck.

 - Now pull the sides of the neck back, lengthen the ears back and up.
 What happens when you turn and nod your head here?

 Ideally the focus of the effort changes from the back of the neck to the front of the throat where it should come from.

-Forward head posture throws off a number of key relationships in the body and for us the main culprit for forward head posture is a tucked pelvis and poor abdominal tone.
+Forward head posture throws off a number of key relationships in the body, and for us the main culprits for forward head posture are a tucked pelvis and poor abdominal tone.